ririyad/central-knowledge-base/README.md

 ## Update 01

 I will start using Obsidian as my personal knowledge management system from **22-02-2022** and will be continued till **30-05-2022**

+## Structure

+For each topic, there will be a separate README file and each topic will have a _parent section_.

+- section_name
+    - <topic_name1.md>
+    - <topic_name2.md>
+    - ....

+Initially, I will use [onsidian-git](https://github.com/denolehov/obsidian-git)